Lea Valley: Further notes on the lower Lea Valley

+And, as the ice sheet retreated, west bank tributaries of the lower Lea, such as Pymmes Brook, Salmons Brook and Cuffley Brook, flowed eastwards and south-eastwards from higher ground running roughly south–north through Potters Bar, down towards the newly formed lower River Lea.
+They (and their own tributaries such as Bounds Green Brook) cut down successively through till left by the ice sheet, then through "Dollis Hill Gravel", and then into Eocene London Clay below.

 The earliest line of the lower River Lea is indicated by what appear on the BGS 1:50,000 map as deposits of "Boyn Hill gravel", notably at Forty Hill, Bush Hill and Palmers Green (Broomfield Park).
 These deposits lie at an altitude of approximately 50 m, just to the east of, and slightly lower than, the lowest gravel deposits left by the proto-Mole-Wey (shown on BGS maps as "Dollis Hill Gravel").

 But the River Lea has clearly moved eastwards since the Boyn Hill terraces were laid down.
 In fact, the lower Lea Valley has been noted for the striking width of its valley floor, especially the section from Wormley down to Tottenham, as well as for the relative steepness of parts of its eastern slope.

 For example, in the London Borough of Enfield, the ground slopes from an altitude of only about 25 m at the Ridge Avenue library to about 15 m at the foot of Kings Head Hill, some 5 km to the east.
 It then rises to an altitude of 85 m on the summit of Pole Hill, barely a further one kilometre to the east.
 Across that 5 km of valley floor, the ground is mostly covered by river terrace deposits of decreasing altitude and age, thus demonstrating that the lower River Lea has migrated eastwards since it was formed some 400,000 years ago.

 Some authors have proposed that the notable width of the lower Lea Valley indicates that it was once occupied by a larger and more powerful river, namely the proto-Thames.

 However, this hypothesis is not universally supported.
 In any case, even if all or some of the water being conveyed by the proto-Thames as it flowed north-east through the Vale of St Albans was diverted southwards from around Hoddesdon by an advancing Anglian ice sheet, this could only have been for a brief (geologically speaking) period, because the ice then progressed further to the south and caused the above-mentioned complete diversion of the Thames to its more southerly course of today.

 In addition, it is clear that the River Lea alone has been powerful enough to cause significant erosion below the surface across which the Anglian ice sheet flowed and on which it left till and other deposits.
 A cross-section across the Lea Valley at Enfield shows that the Lea has cut down by as much as 45 m, over a width of more than 6 km, since the Anglian glaciation.